Judge Issues Search Warrant for Puerto Rico Governor's Home

 The search warrants target the governor and 11 senior officials of Puerto Rico's government involved in the phone conversations that recently leaked in the media.

-Puerto Rican officials on Tuesday were executing search warrants for the mobile phones of Governor Ricardo Rosselló and his top associates amid a corruption scandal that provoked 10 days of protests demanding his resignation and took a toll on tourism.
+Puerto Rican officials on Tuesday were filing search warrants for the mobile phones of Governor Ricardo Rossello and his top associates amid a corruption scandal that provoked 10 days of protests demanding his resignation and took a toll on tourism.

 RELATED: